If you're driving from the area, here are several routes

 At this intersection turn right.
 This road has several different names; it's called Ipswich Road in Topsfield, Topsfield Road in Ipswich, and Market Street in downtown Ipswich.
 I refer to it as simply Topsfield Road, although its proper name on both sides where it crosses Route 1 is Ipswich Road.
 Note: Maps can make Topsfield Road appear to be state route 97 since a part of route 97 in another town has the same name Topsfield Road.
 It's not the same road!
 Although Route 97 does cross Route 1 on the other side of the hill, if you follow signs for Route 97 and expect to end up at the intersection of Route 1 and Topsfield Road, you'll be disappointed.
 Follow Topsfield Road a full six miles, occasionally glimpsing the Ipswich River on your right.
 Your route on Topsfield Road will be on the lower left corner of the local map of Ipswich.

 Bump over the train tracks and see a very small downtown just ahead.
-Very shortly past the train tracks, just past the brick building (the "castle bank") on your left, take the first left onto Washington Street.
-In less than a hundred yards Washington street will take a funny jog right then left then right again to re-cross the railroad tracks.
-Instead of following Washington street all the way through this jog, start to jog but then take the right fork which is Hammatt Street.
-The two story grayish Ipswich Bay Bar and Grille comes right up to the sidewalk on your right, while the low columned Ithaki Restaurant is set in the back of its small parking lot on your left.
+Very shortly past the train tracks, just past the brick building (the "castle bank") on your left, take the first left onto Washington Street (it may be called something else like Depot Street for the first very short block).
+In less than a hundred yards Washington street will take a funny jog right then left again to re-cross the railroad tracks and finally right again to straighten out.
+Instead of following Washington street all the way through this jog, start to jog right but then continue turning slightly right onto Hammatt street.
+The two story orange Ipswich Sports Bar comes right up to the sidewalk on your right, while the low columned partially stone faced Ithaki Restaurant is set in the back of its small parking lot on your left.

-If you bump over the railroad tracks again, you went too far, so turn around.
-Try again to turn onto Hammatt Street.
-Or go back to Market street where you turned left, turn left again (not the direction you came from), stop at the Richdale convenience store which will appear immediately on your right, ask where a payphone is, and call us at 978 412 0017.
+If you bump over the railroad tracks again, you went too far through the jog, so find an opportunity to turn around.
+Then try again to turn down Hammatt Street.
+If you need help, call me at 978 412 0017.
+(It may be useful to stop at the Richdale store: Go back to Market street where you turned left, and turn left again (not the direction you came from); the low small brick Richdale convenience store will appear immediately on your right, the very first building at street level [not up a flight of stairs].)

 Walk across Hammatt Street and walk clear to its end at Central Street.
 There will be an old bluish green house on the corner on your left.
 Its only obvious sign will be a faux barber pole.
 I live on the second floor of that building.
-If I know you're coming, or if it's during the day and the barber shop is open, walk around the corner, start up the wheelchair ramp, but instead of entering the barber shop door at the top of the ramp enter the other door (marked "44") inside a small porch near the bottom of the ramp.
+(A fuller description of the house is available too.)
+If I know you're coming, or if it's during the day and the barber shop is open, walk around the corner, start up the wheelchair ramp, but instead of entering the barber shop door at the top of the ramp enter the other door (red, marked "44") inside a small porch near the bottom of the ramp.
 Inside walk up the flight of stairs.
-You'll find two doors at the top, my apartment is the door on the right.
+You'll find two doors at the top; my apartment is the door on the right.

-Because there's no doorbell and that door is usually locked, you may need to go to my outside back door instead.
-Retrace your way around the building to the back, around the corner, down Hammatt Street, and in where some cars can park between the bluish green building and a white building.
+Because that outside door is usually locked when the barber shop is closed, and there's no doorbell and I can't hear knocking there, you may need to call me via your cellphone.
+(As a last resort, go to my outside back door instead.
+Retrace your way around the building to the back, around the corner, down Hammatt Street, and in where some cars can park between my bluish green building and a white building [apartments and dentists office].
 On the left of the back of the building there's an extremely tall set of unpainted stairs.
 Walk all the way up both flights.
-The door at the top is my apartment.
+The door at the top is the back way into my apartment.)

 Travel east on Route 133.
 In a couple miles it will dead end into Route 1A.
 When that happens turn right and follow Route 1A south.
 Some of the signs will say 133 East rather than 1A South because the same piece of road is both routes here.
 1A South here will be fairly straight with only wide sweeping turns.
 Your route will soon be on the upper left corner of the local map of Ipswich.